-False fire alarms because of failure to notify Public Safety Communications when system is being worked on: $50.00
+False fire alarms because of failure to notify Public Safety Communications when the system is being worked on: $50.00

 For residential applications please complete the application with all the information requested.

-For business applications it is required that the person responsible for the alarm permit fill in the subscriber information.
+For business applications, it is required that the person responsible for the alarm permit fill in the subscriber information.
 Please do not use a business name as the subscriber.
 The business name is listed at the top of the page.

 Door to Door Sales

-ALWAYS ASK TO SEE THE SALESPERSONS CITY ISSUED SALES PERMIT.
+ALWAYS ASK TO SEE SALESPERSON'S IDENTIFICATION.

-If you in any way doubt the credibility of the alarm sales person’s PERMIT, feel threatened or intimidated by his or her actions, DO NOT HESITATE TO CONTACT THE SAN ANGELO POLICE DEPARTMENT (657-4498).
+If you in any way doubt the credibility of the alarm sales person’s IDENTIFICATION, feel threatened or intimidated by his or her actions, DO NOT HESITATE TO CONTACT THE SAN ANGELO POLICE DEPARTMENT (657-4498).
 Speak to an officer and explain your concerns.